imazen/hardwired/readme.md

 	4. [Slim](http://slim-lang.com/) - *.slim - Fantastic for layouts and complex pages, much more intuitive and readable than HAML.
 	5. [Erubis](http://www.kuwata-lab.com/erubis/) - *.erubis - For those who like `<%= %>` too much to let it go.

-	You can access the index via `Hardwired::Index`, or using the `index` variable within a file.
+	You can access the index via `Hardwired::Index`, or using the `index` variable within a template or the app scope.

 3. Static files are served as you would expect.